 You establish a deeper connection with your gear when mixing without a laptop.
 While some DJs have become familiar with working with both there is a liberating feeling when you can focus on your gear.

-With gear like the Denon Prime 4, the screen sizes are increasing.
-This prevents one of the main drawbacks of screens on controllers, eye strain.
+One of the main drawbacks of screens on controllers is eye strain.
 Decoding information on small screens can be challenging.
-Having a good-sized screen that is hi-res alleviates these issues.
+Having a good-sized screen that is hi-res alleviates these issues, and that is exactly what the Denon Prime 4 Plus offers.

 If you want to experience a more connected DJ experience I highly recommend you try a DJ controller with screens.
 You may find it’s just too hard to go back to your previous controller and laptop combination.